INTERNATIONAL TRAVEL GUIDE

 The biggest country in the world is the ninth most visited in the European continent.
-24.4 million travelers visited Russian in 2017, but the number of visitors is thought to be way higher in 2018 after the FIFA World Championship which took place in Moscow.
+24.4 million travelers visited Russia in 2017, but the number of visitors is thought to be way higher in 2018 after the FIFA World Championship which took place in Moscow.
 There is a lot to explore and see in Russia.
 The Saint Basil’s Cathedral looks as it has gotten straight out of a fairytale.
-The Hermitage Museum and Kremlin also look fairytalish.
+The Hermitage Museum and Kremlin also look fairytales.
 Buildings from the Imperial Russia as the Bolshoi Theatre, the Kazan Cathedral and the Singer House are stunning as well.
 There are a lot of natural wonders, as Lake Baikal, Kizhi Island, Valley of Geysers, or Mount Elbrus.
 Russian ski resorts are in particular famous among Europeans.

 21.2 million people visited Portugal in 2017, mostly interested in seeing the capital Lisbona, the city of Porto, Odemira, Faro, and the city of Sintra.
 There is a lot to do in Portugal, from visiting old castles and palaces, to surfing at the sea.
 The old village of Sortelha, the Pena Palace, the Castle of the Moors, and the historic fishing town of Cascais, and the waterfalls of the Azores are among the things you must see if you are traveling to Portugal.
 Portugal has a coastline of 1,794 km, and shares land border only with Spain.
 It has stunning beaches, crowded ones and others hidden.
 It is also known for giving to the world-famous football players, who won the UEFA European Championship in 2016.

 Schengen Area Countries and Schengen Visa